Is This Loss Informative? Faster Text-to-Image Customization by Tracking Objective Dynamics: Abstract

 \section{Abstract}

-Text-to-image generation models represent the next step of evolution in image synthesis, offering natural means of flexible yet fine-grained control over the result.
-One emerging area of research is the rapid adaptation of large text-to-image models to smaller datasets or new visual concepts.
-However, the most efficient method of adaptation, called Textual Inversion, has a known limitation of long training time, which both restricts practical applications and increases the experiment time for research.
-In this work, we study the training dynamics of Textual Inversion, aiming to speed it up.
-We observe that most concepts are learned at early stages and do not improve in quality later, but standard model convergence metrics fail to indicate that.
-Instead, we propose a simple early stopping criterion that only requires computing the textual inversion loss on the same inputs for all training iterations.
-Our experiments on both Latent Diffusion and Stable Diffusion models for 92 concepts demonstrate the competitive performance of our method, speeding adaptation up to 15 times with no significant drops in quality.
+Text-to-image generation models represent the next step of evolution in image synthesis, offering a natural way to achieve flexible yet fine-grained control over the result.
+One emerging area of research is the fast adaptation of large text-to-image models to smaller datasets or new visual concepts.
+However, many efficient methods of adaptation have a long training time, which limits their practical applications, slows down experiments, and spends excessive GPU resources.
+In this work, we study the training dynamics of popular text-to-image personalization methods (such as Textual Inversion or DreamBooth), aiming to speed them up.
+We observe that most concepts are learned at early stages and do not improve in quality later, but standard training convergence metrics fail to indicate that.
+Instead, we propose a simple drop-in early stopping criterion that only requires computing the regular training objective on a fixed set of inputs for all training iterations.
+Our experiments on Stable Diffusion for 48 different concepts and three personalization methods demonstrate the competitive performance of our approach, which makes adaptation up to 8 times faster with no significant drops in quality.